neclimdul/qualtricsxm/README.txt

 modules (qualtricsxm and qualtricsxm_embed).
 That's all there's to it!
 Next follow the configuration instructions below to enter your Qualtrics API token and create one or more _Content Types_ that your content authors can use to embed surveys in their pages.

+Installation and Configuration Video: https://youtu.be/t-Fs0XRXee8

 * CONFIGURATION:
-To save you some time, we're planning to record a quick 3-minute video that show s you how to configure the QualtricsXM module.
-Watch this space...
+To save you some time, we've recorded a quick 3-minute video that shows you how to configure the QualtricsXM module. https://youtu.be/t-Fs0XRXee8

 1. Configure the QualtricsXM module by entering you API token and confirming your surveys appear on the Surveys tab